Bab El Kantra Bridge: History

-El Kantara (الكنترة) word comes from Latin "Centuriation" (Derja: meaning a bridge) was Constantine's main access route.
-It is the site of the main assaults on the city.
-In 1185 all the Roman bridges were destroyed.
-Only El Kantara is rehabilitated.
-In 1304 it was destroyed again.
+The name El Kantara (الكنترة) derives from the Latin word "Centuriation", meaning "bridge" in Derja.
+The bridge served as Constantine's main access route and the site of the main assaults on the city.
+In 1185 all the Roman bridges were destroyed, with only El Kantara subsequently rehabilitated.
+In 1304, it was destroyed once again.

 Between 1771 and 1792 Salah Bey, one of the most famous rulers of the city, promoted a good number of urbanization works and mosques.
 He entrusted the reconstruction of the Roman bridge to the Balearic builder Bartolomeo.
 To carry it out, he started from the foundations and ruins of the ancient bridge, and completed it with stone from the ruins of the ancient Roman amphitheater.
 The bridge roughly reproduces the configuration of the Roman original.
 The new reconstruction reduces the number of arches, solidifies the arches of the intermediate level and also re-establishes the siphon that supplies the city from Djebel Ouahch.

-The Ottoman reconstruction is described in the 1853 testimony of Charboneau:
+The Ottoman reconstruction is described in a 1853 testimony:

 The construction, as we see it today, was erected in 1788 and 1789 under the principality of Salah Bey by a Balearic engineer.
 It has two levels.
 The lower level is made up of two arches; one of them, close to the city, was solidified at an unknown time.
 The two arches are supported by three piers whose structure is obviously Roman, from the base to the cornice.
 On the second level, which rises 16 meters above the lower floor, it is made up of four arches.
 The two central ones lean on the lower arches; its vaults are pointed, while the sides are circular vaults and visibly larger.
 The height of the bridge reaches 65 meters; the board is 60 meters long.

-Thus, the similarities between the description and the documentary images of the mid-19th century are evidenced: those taken in 1856 by John Beasley Greene, a photographer and archaeologist known for his travels to Egypt and the East.
+This description is consistent with documentary images of the bridge from the mid-19th century, including photographs taken in 1856 by John Beasley Greene, a photographer and archaeologist known for his travels to Egypt and the East.